mk-fg/nfc-epaper-writer/README.md

 NFC can be a little finnicky, and especially with these EInk displays.
-Depending on the power and capabilities of your phone, it may take time perfecting the exact distance and position to hold your phone in proximity to the EInk display in order to get successful flashes.
+Depending on the power and capabilities of your phone, it may take time perfecting the exact distance and position to hold your phone in proximity to the EInk display in order to get successful updates.

 On certain Android phones, you might also see a high rate of your NFC radio / chipset randomly *"dying"*.